Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 The classification system used by NRMP to designate applicants participating in Matches:

-- Senior of U.S. Allopathic Medical School (U.S. Senior): A fourth-year medical student in a U.S. allopathic school of medicine accredited by the Liaison Committee on Medical Education (LCME) who has a graduation date before July 1 in the year of the Match.
+- Senior of U.S. MD-Granting Medical School (U.S. MD Senior): A fourth-year medical student in a U.S. MD-granting school of medicine accredited by the Liaison Committee on Medical Education (LCME) who has a graduation date before July 1 in the year of the Match.
 U.S. seniors are sponsored by their medical schools and may be referred to as Sponsored Applicants.

-- Graduate of U.S. Allopathic Medical School (U.S. Grad): A graduate of a U.S. allopathic school of medicine accredited by the LCME who has a graduation date before July 1 in the year before the Match.
+- Graduate of U.S. MD-Granting Medical School (U.S. MD Grad): A graduate of a U.S. MD-granting school of medicine accredited by the LCME who has a graduation date before July 1 in the year before the Match.
 Previous U.S. graduates are not sponsored by the medical school.

 - Student/Graduate of Canadian Medical School: A student or graduate of a Canadian school of medicine accredited by the Committee on Accreditation of Canadian Medical Schools (CACMS).

-- Student/Graduate of Osteopathic Medical School (DO): A student or graduate of a medical school accredited by the AOA Commission on Osteopathic College Accreditation (COCA).
+- Student/Graduate of DO-Granting Medical School (DO): A student or graduate of a medical school accredited by the AOA Commission on Osteopathic College Accreditation (COCA).

 - Graduate of Fifth Pathway Program: A graduate of a U.S. Fifth Pathway program.
 The Fifth Pathway Program ceased issuing certificates in 2009.